 The Company bases its impairment calculation on detailed budgets and forecast calculations, which are prepared separately for each of the Company's CGUs to which the individual assets are allocated.
 These budgets and forecast calculations generally cover a period of five years.
 For longer periods, a long-term growth rate is calculated and applied to project future cash flows after the fifth year.
 To estimate cash flow projections beyond periods covered by the most recent budgets/forecasts, the Company extrapolates cash flow projections in the budget using a steady or declining growth rate for subsequent years, unless an increasing rate can be justified.
-In any case, this growth rate does not exceed the long-term average growth rate for the products, industries, or country or countries in which the asset is used.
+In any case, this growth rate does not exceed the long-term average growth rate for the products, industries, or country or countries in which the Company operates, or for the market in which the asset is used.